Smartlogic-Semaphore-Limited/Java-APIs/Semaphore-OE-Client/Readme.md

 # The Ontology Editor API #

 The Ontology Editor currently consists of two main services classes (in com.smartlogic.ontologyeditor)
-- OEClientReadOnly - responsible for getting data out of Ontology Server into the Java Application.
+- OEClientReadOnly - responsible for getting data out of KMM into the Java Application.
-- OEClientReadWrite - responsible for uploading data from the Java Application into Ontology Server.
+- OEClientReadWrite - responsible for uploading data from the Java Application into KMM.

-All manipulation of the data within the Ontology Editor model is done using methods of OEClientReadWrite (so adding metadata to a concept is done using the method oeClientReadWrite.createMeadata(....) not a method of the concept).
+All manipulation of the data within the KMM model is done using methods of OEClientReadWrite (so adding metadata to a concept is done using the method oeClientReadWrite.createMetadata(....) not a method of the concept).

 To get data out of the model methods of the form OEClientReadOnly.get.... are used.
 However, if you have a concept in the Java application and wish to load its metadata then you call the OEClientReadOnly.populate... methods.
 So oeClientReadOnly.populateMetadata(<metadata uri>, Concept) will populate the metadata of the supplied concept with the values currently in the model.